 Photo 2: Executed Kraljevo citizens piled in a mass grave by rolling-stock factory, 1941

 In early October of 1941, the decree was carried out in Kraljevo, prompting German soldiers to round up thousands of civilians across the city as 'hostages', mostly male workers from a local railroad-car and airplane manufacturer.
 They were then all taken to a disused locomotive hall of a rolling-stock factory, being told that, as a crucial war-effort work-force, they were being 'protected' from the Partisan incursions around the city which were occurring at that time (Photo 1).
 They were left there for days with very little food or water.
 Then, on October 15th, just after a group of Partisans and Chetniks wounded 10 German soldiers of the 717th Infantry Division in a skirmish nearby to Kraljevo, efforts began for the execution of the rail workers as retribution for this rebel attack.
 A small group of about 100 of the detained workers were taken and told to dig a long deep trench for a 'new shelter'.
 After the hole was dug, the workers were shot in the head with rifles and thrown in the hole they had just dug.
 These reprisals were overseen by the 717th Division's Brigadier General Paul Hoffmann, who later earned the nickname "The Butcher of Kraljevo".
-Group after group was brought in and this process of execution was repeated (Photo 2).
-When an excess of bodies were thrown into the holes, causing them to overflow, soldiers ordered tanks to drive over top the body piles to make more room for the yet-to-be-executed.
+Group after group were brought in and this process of execution was repeated (Photo 2).
+When an excess of bodies were thrown into the holes, which caused them to overflow, soldiers ordered tanks to drive over top the body piles to make more room for the yet-to-be-executed.

 These killings continued for five days, with an estimated 3000-5000 were killed (most of whom were Serb, along with some Jewish civilians and Slovenian refugees).
 Of those executed, over 100 were reported children younger than 18 years of age.
 For their participation in these massacres, twenty members of the 717th Division's were recommended by Hoffmann for commendation for their actions.
 They subsequently received Iron Cross, 2nd Class distinctions.
 Interestingly, later in the war, Hoffmann demoted for refusing to execute Ukrainian soldiers who had deserted.
 Reports indicate that Hoffmann's time ended when he was executed by hanging during the Majdanek-Lublin Trials on the day before Christmas Eve, 1945.

 In the late 1960s, plans were initiated to memorialize the tragedy which happened at the Kraljevo railroad-car factory with an expansive spomenik complex at the site of the massacres.
 Reports indicate that much of the initiative behind the project were the people of Kraljevo themselves, as the wartime tragedy which occurred here in 1941 affected nearly every household in the city.
 Local and regional government officials organized a design competition to determine the form and shape the monument complex would take.
 The committee for selecting a design for the monument chaired by famous Serbian architect Bogdan Bogdanović.
 Of the 44 entries submitted, the competition's committee ultimately awarded the commission (Photo 3) to a concept proposal created by young Montenegro newcomer architect Spasoje Krunić and designer Dragutin Kovačević, which was for both of them their first such endeavor into such a competition.
-Bogdanović described their proposal as as "an exceptional solution based off of the ancient architectural tradition."
+Bogdanović described their proposal as "an exceptional solution based off of the ancient architectural tradition."

 Photo 3: A model of the Kraljevo memorial used in the design competition